 Terminology 1

 Introduction and purpose 2

 Key personnel 3

 Policy principles and aims.
+3

 Statutory framework, key statutory and non-statutory guidance

 Roles and responsibilities

-•

 Safe setting, safe staff

-Media recordings, audio, image and video (including digital files) 11
+Media recordings, audio, image and video (including digital files) 10 11

 Training

-Teaching and Learning 12
+Teaching and Learning

-Child protection overview and specific safeguarding concerns 12
+Child protection overview and specific safeguarding concerns

 Recognising abuse

-Physical abuse

-Emotional abuse
+Physical abuse Emotional abuse

 Neglect

 Indicators of abuse

 Impact of abuse

-Taking action
+Taking action 16

 Mental health

 Domestic abuse

 Homelessness

-Children with family members in prison

-Contextual safeguarding and exploitation
+Children with family members in prison Contextual safeguarding and exploitation

 Children missing education

 Child sexual exploitation (CSE)

 Child sexual exploitation: 20

 Consent 20

-Key factors in child sexual exploitation 20
+Key factors in child sexual exploitation 21

 Links to other kinds of crime 21

 Potential vulnerabilities 21

 Possible indicators of child sexual exploitation 22

 Children may be perpetrators of abuse 22

-Child criminal exploitation (CCE) 22
+Child criminal exploitation (CCE)

 County lines

 Serious youth violence

-Child on Child abuse
+Child on Child abuse 24

 What to do: 25

-Bullving 26
+Bullying

 Sexual violence and sexual harassment

-Sexual violence: 26
+Sexual violence: 27

-Sexual harassment: Sexual harassment is 'unwanted conduct of a sexual nature' that can occur onl
+Sexual harassment: Sexual harassment is 'unwanted conduct of a sexual nature' that can occur onlin

 and offline.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidate
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidate d,

 degraded or humiliated and/or create a hostile, offensive or sexualised environment.
 27

 Harmful sexual behaviours: 28

 Responding to allegations of sexual harassment and sexual violence 29

 Upskirting

 Online safety

-So-called 'honour based' abuseFemale genital mutilation (FGM)
+So-called 'honour based' abuse

+Female genital mutilation (FGM)
-Child trafficking and modern slavery

 Types of Modern Slavery 33

+\sim

-Private fostering 34
+Private fostering 35

 Radicalisation and extremism 35

 Fabricated or induced illnesses

-Children who may be particularly vulnerable
+Children who may be particularly vulnerable 38

-Children who have a social worker 38
+Children who have a social worker 39

 Children looked after and previously looked after 39

-Identified areas of particular risk for our setting 39
+Identified areas of particular risk for our setting Error!
+Bookr mark not defined.

 Early help and interagency working

 What to do if staff are concerned about a child's welfare 41

 What to do if a child discloses to a member of staff 41

-Notifying parents 42
+Notifying parents 43

 Making a referral to the Single Point of Access (SPA) 43

-Support for staff 43
+Support for staff 44

 Confidentiality 44

-Record Keeping 44
+Record Keeping 45

-Procedure for dealing with complaints and allegations about staff
+Procedure for dealing with complaints and allegations about staff 45

-Low level concerns 46
+Low level concerns 47

 Whistleblowing 47

 Physical intervention 48

-, Appendix 1 49
+Appendix 1 49

-Concern reporting form
+Concern reporting form 49

-Appendix 2
+Appendix 2 51

-Concerns flow chart 51
+Concerns flow chart

-Body map 53
+Body map

-Appendix 4
+Appendix 4 57

-Links
+Links 57

-Early years foundation stage (EYFS) statutory framework
+Early years foundation stage (EYFS) statutory framework 57

-Appendix 5
+Appendix 5 62

 The Seven Rs 62